How is the ACT scored?

 The following are the reporting categories for this section:

-The Reading Test has various questions to check your understanding of the flow of ideas and spot details in the given passages.
+The Reading test has various questions to check your understanding of the flow of ideas and spot details in the given passages.
 You will be assessed on your ability to read intently and evaluate text critically.
 Plan ahead of time and prepare well for your Reading section with our ACT Reading study guide.

-ACT Science Scoring
+ACT Student Choice Science Scoring

 In order to calculate your score for the science section, your raw score must first be calculated.
 With a total of 40 questions in this section, the maximum raw score you can receive is 40.
 After your raw score is determined, it is converted to a scaled score of 1-36.
+Note that the score for this section will not impact your overall ACT score.

 Below are the three reporting categories for this section: